 •Experience.
 Mexico's success in the development of industries such as the automotive and the electric-electronic, provides an advanced manufacturing and infrastructure platform, which encourages the development of the aerospace industry in Mexico and optimizes supply chains, common support programs and synergistic advantages.

-•Reliability.Mexico's export control system was evaluated by member countries of the Wassenaar Agreement: Mexico was a remarkable case because it was admitted in record time, even when no new members had been approved in the last five years.
-Mexico's admission into the agreement shows the international community's interest in Mexico as a reliable destination for the integration of sensitive technologies.
-Moreover, Mexico's acceptance into this prestigious group shows the commitment to remain a safe destination for the production of both restricted technologies and dual use goods and services.
+•Reliability.Mexico's export control system was placed under evaluation by the members of the Wassenaar Arrangement: Mexico was an exceptional case, being admitted in record time, even when no other new members had been approved in the previous five years.
+Mexico's admission shows the international community's interest in the country as a reliable destination for the integration of sensitive technologies.
+Reciprocally, acceptance into this prestigious group is proof of Mexico's commitment to remain a safe destination for the production of goods and services that include both restricted technologies and dual use goods and services.

 •Competitive Costs.
 According to a study by KPMG, Mexico is 13.3% more cost competitive than the United States.